aleen42/css/codrops/pseudoClass/dir/dir.md

 ```

 - The usage of `:dir()` is not equivalent to the usage of the `[dir = ""]` selector.
+- The `[dir = ""]` attribute selector only performs a comparison against a given attribute on the element.
+This means that it will match an element only if it has the dir attribute set.Moreover, if the dir attribute has a value `auto`, it will match neither `[dir = "ltr"]` nor `[dir = "rtl"]`.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../../pic/tail.gif"></a>